-Mass tourism has thankfully ignored this part of Le Midi and we have no desire to alter that.
-Nevertheless, our love for this region led us to research its hiking trails over a five-year period with the aim of allowing our enlightened customers to see its most splendid sites as part of a relatively light and easy-going inn-to-inn walking tour.
-We have succeeded in knitting together western Provence’s most remarkable landscapes and geological features in a way that enables you to enjoy them during seven relatively-short, ‘day journeys’ of discovery on foot.
+Mass tourism has thankfully ignored this part of Provence for which we are eternally grateful.
+Our love for this area led us to research its hiking trails over a five-year period with the aim of incorporating its most splendid sites into a relatively-light and easy-going multi-centre walking tour.
+With Walking Provence-West, you benefit from not having to move on to a different hotel every night.
+We have laced together western Provence’s most remarkable landscapes and geological features so you can enjoy them during six days of discovery on foot.
 You average nine miles-14½ kms a day, over undulating, bucolic terrain with ascents and descents that are within the capabilities of the vast majority of social hikers.

-En route you will visit seven fascinating and under-explored Provençal villages, including the Venice of Provence; three impressive limestone gorges and some fabulous falls; and on the megalithic trail, you will visit both dolmen and the tallest menhir in the south of France.
+As part of Walking Provence-West, you visit seven fascinating and under-explored Provençal villages, including the Venice of Provence; three impressive limestone gorges and some fabulous falls; and on the megalithic trail, you see both dolmen and the tallest menhir in the south of France.
 Built in the 13th century, you will also enjoy a visit to a fine thirteen century Carthusian monastery.

 Walking Provence-West allows you to enjoy the culinary delights of Provence in a fashion that is tailored to the requirements of both your budget and diet.
-We include bed and breakfast for your convenience, whilst the options for dinner are such that you decide where to eat out.
+We include bed and breakfast and four picnic lunches for your convenience, whilst the options for dinner are such that you decide where to eat out.

-Finally, you get to spend your last two nights in vibrant Uzès, First Duchy of France – and why not time your trip to coincide with Provence’s number one Saturday market, a must for those end-of-tour souvenirs?
+Finally, you get to spend your last two nights of the Walking Provence-West tour in vibrant Uzès, First Duchy of France – and why not time your trip to coincide with Provence’s number one Saturday market, a must for those end-of-tour souvenirs?

 [per person, shared double or twin-bedded room]

-- Luggage transported and people transfers integral to the programme [5 for the 8-nighter, 2 for the 6-nighter] – see itinerary below.
+- Luggage transported and six people transfers integral to the programme – see itinerary below.

 - Hiking Insight Notes™ that empower & make orientation easy